25+ Best productivity books

 What’s it about?
 If you’re having trouble changing your habits, the problem isn’t you.
 The problem is your system.
 Bad habits repeat themselves again and again not because you don’t want to change, but because you have the wrong system for change.
 You do not rise to the level of your goals.
 You fall to the level of your systems.
 Here, you’ll get a proven system that can take you to new heights.

 What you’ll learn?
-You will learn how to make time for new habits (even when life gets crazy), overcome a lack of motivation and willpower, design your environment to make success easier, and get back on track when you fall off course.
+You will learn how to make time for new habits (even in most stressful situations), overcome a lack of motivation and willpower, design your environment to make success easier, and get back on track when you fall off course.

 Quote: “When you don’t know what you believe, everything becomes an argument.
 Everything is debatable.
 But when you stand for something, decisions are obvious.”